 Christmas light projectors can be located inside your home or outside, but since they were originally intended for cooler temperatures outside, some have upper limits as to the temperature they can withstand.
-If the temperature inside (or outside in the summer) exceeds that limit, you the projector could sustain some damage.
+If the temperature inside (or outside in the summer) exceeds that limit, the projector could sustain some damage.

-If there are multiple options on your light projector, you probably don’t want to have run outside to select them.
+If there are multiple options on your light projector, you probably don’t want to have to run outside to select them.
 Some Christmas light projectors come with remote controls for convenience.
 It adds a few dollars to the price, but many find the expenditure to be worth it.

 Inexpensive: The low price range for Christmas light projectors is from $6 to $20.
 These projectors will have limited colors or slides available on them.

 Mid-range: The medium price range is from $20 to $40.
 This is where you’ll find the greatest range of options for color, pattern, cord length, projection area, and remote controls.